CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Algorithms on CFLOBDDs

-By this means, the answer to a matrix-multiplication sub-problem (whether from A-connections or B-connections, and at any level $\geq 1$) can be treated as a multi-terminal CFLOBDD whose value tuple is a MatMultTuple.
+We call the objects shown in \eqrefs{MatMultTuple}{MatMultTupleAfterMapping} \emph{MatMultTuples}.
+By this device, the answer to a matrix-multiplication sub-problem (whether from A-connections or B-connections, and at any level $\geq 1$) can be treated as a multi-terminal CFLOBDD whose value tuple is a MatMultTuple.

 \paragraph{Semantics of MatMultTuples.} An alternative view of MatMultTuples comes from the right-hand matrix in \eqref{TwoByTwoMatrixSymbolic}: a MatMultTuple is a sequence of bilinear polynomials over the exit vertices of two groupings.
 We will represent a bilinear polynomial $p$ as a map from exit-vertex pairs to the corresponding coefficient.
 (The pairs for which the coefficient is nonzero are called the \emph{support} of $p$.
 In examples, we show only map entries that are in the support.)
 In particular, suppose that $g_1$ and $g_2$ are two groupings at the same level, with exit-vertex sets $\EV$ and $\EV'$.
 Each entry of a MatMultTuple is of type $\BP_{\EV,\EV'} \eqdef (\EV \times \EV') \rightarrow \mathbb{N}$.
 (We will drop the subscripts on $\BP$ if the exit-vertex sets are understood.)